DarenShamoun/ArbitrarilyLongNumberCalculator/README.md

    Also encapsulate the code to convert strings to numbers in the same way - by extending Handler.

-9. Use a `std::stack` to manage calculator BigInt operands.
+9. Uses a `std::stack` to manage calculator BigInt operands.
    Do **not** store operators on this stack.

 ## Chain of Responsibility Pattern